Common Terms in Procurement

 For normal operations (not first phase of an emergency response), the procurement method is chosen based on a defined framework with value thresholds.
 The framework includes, as a minimum, levels for Direct Purchase, Competitive Quotations and Tendering.
 The levels of the thresholds are based on the context, taking into account monetary values; frequency of transactions; lead time to process the procurement and organisation’s risk tolerance.
 The threshold set is continuously respected throughout the normal operations and reflects donor and INGO requirements.

-Although each organisation and/or donor use different terminology, they all share the same logic and basic principles.
-For the purpose of this guide the names of different procedures will be as follows:
+Although each organisation and/or donor uses different names to the different purchasing procedures, they all share the same logic and basic principles.
+In this guide we are going to name the different procedures as follows.

 Direct Purchase or Single Quotation Procedure

-The direct or single quotation procedure is the most relaxed one in terms of documentation, evaluation and requirements.
-Direct purchases are usually done for goods or services with a low total value.
-The main characteristic of direct purchasing is that the goods or services are acquired without prior comparison of prices or purchase conditions, which makes the process relatively quick and easy.
+The direct or single quotation procedure is the most relaxed one in terms of documentation, evaluation and requirements, as it is done for purchases with a low total value.
+Its main characteristic is that the goods or services are acquired without prior documented comparison of prices or purchase conditions, which makes the purchasing process relatively quick and easy.

 The unit or person responsible for procurement will buy from the most advantageous supplier identified in the supplier catalogue.
-If the ordered good or service is not listed in the supplier catalogue or is new, it is good practice to ask a supplier for an RFI that will help purchasers more accurately plan the procurement.
-The unit or person responsible for procurement should contact the supplier to confirm the price and assure the criteria of satisfactory quality, delivery times, competitive market prices and correspondence with the available budget.
+If the ordered article is not listed in the supplier catalogue or is the first time to purchase a specific item or service, is mandatory or at least a good practice to ask a supplier for an RFI that will help to decide and plan the purchase more accurately and make an informal survey of the market.
+The unit or person responsible for procurement has to contact the supplier to confirm the price and assure the criteria of satisfactory quality, delivery times, competitive market prices and correspondence with the available budget.

 - The Purchase Order signed by the relevant persons.